 This idea is also in sync with the idea of conscious consumerism.
 This means really thinking through your purchases, whether it be your groceries, or your home products or even big purchases like furniture or appliances.
 It means that you choose a product based on not only it’s health, but your needs as well as it’s packaging and manufacturing process too.

 But, sometimes using a new filter for your purchases can be easier said than done.
 When you’ve spent a lifetime without thinking through purchases or just buying what you see, it can be a really hard change to make.
-Let’s walk through this mindset shift and expanding on some of the key concepts and reasons being the keeper of your home can benefit your indoor environment while creating a cozy minimalist home.
+Let’s walk through this mindset shift and expanding on some of the key concepts and reasons being the keeper of your home can benefit your indoor environment while creating a cozy minimalist house.

 THE PROBLEM WITH INSTANT GRATIFICATION MENTALITY